astralord/astralord.github.io/_posts/2024-04-30-transformer-inference-toolset.md

 $$\frac{T_{\operatorname{compute}}}{T_{\operatorname{memory}}} \approx \frac{B}{200}.$$

 This means that until our batch size is smaller than $200$ our system performance is memory-bound.
-Enlarging input batch to a value greater than $200$ will increase the computation time, while keeping the memory time constant, which brings us to the compute-bound scenario.
+Enlarging input batch to a value greater than $200$ increases the computation time, while keeping the memory transfer time constant, which brings us to the compute-bound scenario.

-But surely it's not always possible to solve memory-bound bottleneck by enlarging our batch size - we can end up with out-of-memory error

-[NVIDIA SITE]
-The `ops:byte` ratio analysis assumes that a workload is sufficiently large to saturate a given processor’s math and memory pipelines.
-However, if the workload is not large enough, or does not have sufficient parallelism, the processor will be under-utilized and performance will be limited by latency.
-For example, consider the launch of a single thread that will access 16 bytes and perform 16000 math operations.
-While the arithmetic intensity is 1000 FLOPS/B and the execution should be math-limited on a V100 GPU, creating only a single thread grossly under-utilizes the GPU, leaving nearly all of its math pipelines and execution resources idle.
-Furthermore, the arithmetic intensity calculation assumes that inputs and outputs are accessed from memory exactly once.
-It is not unusual for algorithm implementations to read input elements multiple times, which would effectively reduce arithmetic intensity.
-Thus, the arithmetic intensity is a first-order approximation; profiler information should be used if more accurate analysis is needed.
+The `ops:byte` ratio analysis is useful, but keep in mind, that it assumes that a GPU workload is sufficiently large to saturate compute and memory pipelines.
+If the workload is not large enough, or does not have sufficient parallelism, the processor will be under-utilized and performance will be limited by latency.

-NVIDIA GeForce RTX 3090 Ti specs: 40 TFLOPs / 1.01 TB/s bandwidth -> batch need to be ~40

 ## High-level algorithmic optimizations